ch4nd4n/practice/docker/README.md

 ## Prerequisite

-This tutorial assumes that you are aware of what Docker and you are well versed with Ruby.
+This tutorial assumes that you are aware of what Docker is and you are well versed with Ruby.
 Note that you would need a system with Docker to try this out.
+If you don't have docker, you got to [install it](https://docs.docker.com/get-docker/).

+> Before you begin you may want to choose a folder that's clean
+> So CD over to whatever folder works for you

+## Creating Dockerfile

 We create a `Dockerfile` with following content.